Jazzwise Publications Limited

 Jazzwise Publications Limited was a UK-based specialist jazz music publisher and education company.
-It was founded in 1984 as a mail-order company promoting jazz and improvisation through catalogues and short courses and workshops for musicians.
-Jazzwise had three main areas of interest: Jazzwise Education, which runs an annual Summer School for jazz musicians; Jazzwise Direct, which publishes and sells sheet music, books, software and other music-related items; and Jazzwise, the biggest-selling jazz magazine in Britain.
+It was founded in 1984 as a mail-order company promoting jazz and improvisation through catalogues and short courses, and workshops for musicians.
+Jazzwise had three main areas of interest: Jazzwise Education, which runs an annual Summer School for jazz musicians; Jazzwise Direct, which publishes and sells sheet music, books, software, and other music-related items; and Jazzwise, the biggest-selling jazz magazine in Britain.

 The Jazzwise brand and Jazzwise magazine were acquired in February 2013 by MA Business & Leisure, a division of Mark Allen Group.
-The Jazzwise Education and Jazzwise Direct brand were retained by the original owner and renamed SendMeMusic.
+The Jazzwise Education and Jazzwise Direct brands were retained by the original owner and renamed SendMeMusic.

 Jazzwise education

 Jazzwise Education ran the Jazzwise Summer School nearly every year from 1984 to 2011.
 The course was originally located at Goldsmiths' College, but moved to Richmond in 1995.
 The Director of the Jazzwise Summer School was the noted US jazz educator Jamey Aebersold, and the teaching faculty included around twenty prominent US and UK jazz educators.
 Over 1,500 students attended the Jazzwise Summer Schools.
-These included amateur and professional musicians from the UK and around the world, who played typical jazz instruments such as trumpet, saxophone, trombone, piano, guitar, double bass and drums.
-The aim of the course was to assist participants to develop their skills as jazz players and, in particular, in jazz improvisation.
-Students received instrumental tuition and instruction in harmony and ear training and played for several hours each day in jazz bands ('combos') under tutor guidance.
+These included amateur and professional musicians from the UK and other parts of the world, who played typical jazz instruments such as trumpet, saxophone, trombone, piano, guitar, double bass, and drums.
+The course aimed to assist participants in developing their skills as jazz players, particularly jazz improvisation.
+Students received instrumental tuition and instruction in harmony and ear training, and played for several hours each day in jazz bands ('combos') under tutor guidance.

 SendMeMusic

-SendMeMusic (formerly Jazzwise Direct) publishes and distributes instructional jazz books, play alongs, song collections (including fakebooks and Real Books), music software and DVD media.
-Its customer base includes musicians from beginner to experienced professional, schools and colleges and band directors.
-It also owns and publishes London Orchestrations, a large collection of sheet music for bands, and which includes over 1,300 titles for 17-piece big band and 9-piece pop/rock groups.
+SendMeMusic (formerly Jazzwise Direct) publishes and distributes instructional jazz books, play-alongs, song collections (including fakebooks and Real Books), music software, and DVD media.
+Its customer base includes musicians from beginner to experienced professional, schools and colleges, and band directors.
+It also owns and publishes London Orchestrations, a large collection of sheet music for bands, which includes over 1,300 titles for 17-piece big band and 9-piece pop/rock groups.
 The series features arrangements and medleys from swing charts of the 1940s through to rock hits of the 1990s, with a particular focus on the big band vocal charts of Frank Sinatra and Michael Bublé.
 London Orchestrations are distributed throughout Europe and Australia but are not available in the US because of copyright restrictions.

 Jazzwise Direct commenced online trading in 2003 through the Jazzwise Online Store, now sendmemusic.com.
-The site promotes products recommended by the staff (many of whom are musicians themselves) and also features free 'how-to' articles incorporating these recommendations.
+The site promotes products recommended by the staff (many musicians) and also features free 'how-to' articles incorporating these recommendations.
 Customers receive updates via mailed print catalogues and emailed newsletters.